Further bad weather has been forecast in areas where rain-triggered disasters have already claimed lives.

 Watch spinner Tabrez Shamsi wow the crowd as he celebrates a wicket during a T20 match in South Africa by performing a magic trick involving a red handkerchief.

-That's all from BBC Africa Live for today, we will now have an automated service until Tuesday morning.
+That's all from BBC Africa Live for now.
+There will be an automated service until Friday morning.

 Or you can keep up-to-date with what's happening across the continent by listening to the Africa Today podcast.